 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the demographics of the Company's customer base, including the default risk of the industry and country in which customers operate, as these factors may have an influence on credit risk.
-Approximately 29% of the Company's revenue (Q1 2018- 33%) is attributable to sales transactions with a single customer.
+Approximately 24% of the Company's revenues for the first six months of 2019 (1H-2018- 26%) are attributable to sales transactions with a single customer.